 Look at whether the tokens give any sort of governance right.
-If so, the project might end up being governed by the community later down the line.
+If so, the community might govern the project later down the line.
 The token’s utility also speaks to the degree to which you buy into the project.
 By looking at the project’s total token supply, you’ll be able to see the proportion of “governance” influence you’d be buying with a given purchase of tokens.

 - Inflationary vs deflationary tokens (and max supply)

 Look at the total supply of the project and whether there’s a capped supply.
 The supply of tokens will also show you where the project came from, and how it is going.
-For example, Bitcoin has a capped supply and once all of the coins have been mined, no more can be created.
+For example, Bitcoin has a cap on supply and once the mining of the coins is done, it is not possible to create more.
 This created inflationary value as the supply-demand relationship tends to lean towards increasing demand and limited supply.
-Dogecoin, on the other hand, has no cap on its supply and there is no limit to how many DOGE coins can be minted.
-It has an impact on how value can be established over time and – more importantly – what your coins might mean over time.
+Dogecoin, on the other hand, has no cap on its supply.
+There is no limit to minting many DOGE coins.
+It has an impact on establishing value over time.
+More importantly – what your coins might mean over time.

-The roadmap is not only a direction guide but it also informs you whether the project has met previous targets or whether it struggles to stick to the schedule if you apply it retroactively.
+The roadmap is not only a direction guide.
+It also informs you whether the project has met previous targets.
+Or whether it struggles to stick to the schedule if you apply it retroactively.

 It’s worth noting that some white papers don’t have a roadmap – for several reasons.
-It could be that the project hasn’t drawn up a roadmap yet or that it can’t be published in the white paper for regulatory reasons.
-There are cases where the roadmap can be found elsewhere, such as the website of a project – so do a little further reading into the project if you can’t find the roadmap in the white paper.
+It could be that the project hasn’t drawn up a roadmap yet.
+Or that it is possible to publish in the white paper for regulatory reasons.
+There are cases where the roadmap can be found elsewhere.
+Such as the website of a project – so do a little further reading into the project if you can’t find the roadmap in the white paper.

 Beyond the hype: why white papers matter

-However, it’s important to recognize that the responsibility is in your hands, and exercising good judgment is essential as you explore.
+However, it’s important to recognize that the responsibility is in your hands.
+Therefore exercising good judgment is essential as you explore.
 For this, the white paper is your best friend, giving you all the crucial detail about new projects you’re considering.
-Now you’ve had a short crash course in how to read one – and what to look for – you’re free to unleash your x-ray vision on the crypto space, and explore wisely.
+Now you’ve had a short crash course in how to read one – and what to look for.
+You’re free to unleash your x-ray vision on the crypto space, and explore wisely.
 You never know – maybe you’ll discover the next Bitcoin.

 How to Stay Safe As You Explore Crypto

 Congratulations!
-If you’re reading this article, you take security seriously – and you realise that only YOU can navigate the risks.
-Here, we give you the lowdown on some of the threats you’ll face in crypto, and how to avoid them.
+If you’re reading this article, you take security seriously – and you realize that only YOU can navigate the risks.
+Here is the lowdown on some of the threats you’ll face in crypto and how to avoid them.